emacs-ng/emacs-ng/README.md

 If you would like to see a breakdown of what JavaScript can do, feel free to jump into our User Guides: [Getting Started](https://github.com/emacs-ng/emacs-ng/blob/master/getting-started.md), [Using Deno](https://github.com/emacs-ng/emacs-ng/blob/master/using-deno.md), and [Advanced Features](https://github.com/emacs-ng/emacs-ng/blob/master/adv-features.md), or [check out our FAQ for common questions about the project](https://github.com/emacs-ng/emacs-ng/blob/master/faq.md).
 Otherwise, you can continue reading for a project outline and build instructions.

+If you want a deep dive into our native changes, check out our [Architecture Doc: Emacs-ng Native Hacker's Handbook](https://github.com/emacs-ng/emacs-ng/blob/master/Architecture.md)

 ## Why JavaScript

 One of emacs-ng's primary features is integrating the [Deno Runtime](https://deno.land/), which allows execution of JavaScript and Typescript within Emacs.
 The details of that feature are listed below, however many users would ask themselves **WHY JAVASCRIPT?** JavaScript is an extremely dynamic language that allows for a user to inspect and control their scripting environment.
 The key to note is that bringing in Deno isn't JUST JavaScript - it's an ecosystem of powerful tools and approaches that Emacs just doesn't have currently.